jwmiller5/Compliance/compliance/regulatory/gdpr-manage-gdpr-data-subject-requests-with-the-dsr-case-tool.md

 3. If you modify the content locations in the built-in search, click **Save &amp; run** to restart the search.

 > [!NOTE]
 > When you search all mailbox locations or just specific mailboxes, data from other Office 365 applications that's saved to user mailboxes is included when you export the results of the search.
 This data won't be included in the estimated search results and isn't available for preview.
 But it's included when you export and download the search results.
-For more information the applications that store data in a user's mailbox, see [Content stored in Exchange Online mailboxes](/microsoft-365/compliance/what-is-stored-in-exo-mailbox).
+For more information about the applications that store data in a user's mailbox, see [Content stored in Exchange Online mailboxes](/microsoft-365/compliance/what-is-stored-in-exo-mailbox).

 ## More information about using the UDS case tool